soham1/fcc-image_search/README.md

 User Story: I can get a list of the most recently submitted search strings.

-##Screenshot
+## Screenshots

-###Landing Page
+### Landing Page

 <img src="images/ImageSearch1.PNG">

-###User can see all of the latest searches by going to https://fcc-imagesearch-soham1.c9users.io/api/latest/imagesearch
+### User can see all of the latest searches by going to https://fcc-imagesearch-soham1.c9users.io/api/latest/imagesearch

 <img src="images/ImageSearch2.PNG">

-###User can see the results for a given search parameter by going to https://fcc-imagesearch-soham1.c9users.io/api/imagesearch/*searchtext*
+### User can see the results for a given search parameter by going to https://fcc-imagesearch-soham1.c9users.io/api/imagesearch/*searchtext*

 <img src="images/ImageSearch3.PNG">

-##Technologies Used:
+## Technologies Used:
 - Node.js
 - Express